Anaheim Ducks: Mascot

 He regularly descends from the rafters of the arena when making his in-game entrances.
 In one such descent the rigging that lowered Wild Wing from the rafters malfunctioned leaving the mascot trapped fifty feet above the ice for several minutes.
 Another well known blunder occurred in October 1995 when Wild Wing, attempting to jump through a "wall of fire", accidentally tripped causing the mascot to land on the fire and set his costume ablaze.

 His physical appearance is similar to the duck mask in the original Mighty Ducks logo.
 A bronze statue of Wild Wing was located outside the south doors of Honda Center from 1993 to 2012, until construction began on the 'Grand Terrace' addition to the arena.
 When construction was completed and the Grand Terrace opened, the statue was noticeably absent.
-The statue was later returned from storage in 2017 and sits at the southeast entrance of the arena.
+The statue was later returned from storage in 2017 and sat at the southeast entrance of the arena..
+The statue was temporarily removed again in 2026 when construction began on the arena's new south entrance.
+It currently sits outside the Anaheim Regional Transportation Intermodal Center.

 The mascot was the inspiration for the character Wildwing Flashblade in Disney's Mighty Ducks cartoon series.

 The Mighty Ducks also used a secondary "mascot", a person (with no particular costume) called the Iceman, during the team's first game in 1993.
 The Iceman appeared occasionally in the stands, played an electric guitar, and attempted to liven up the crowd.
 However, the Iceman was poorly received by fans and was quickly eliminated after the Ducks lost to the Red Wings in their inaugural game, 7–2.